GovindMishra8445/chrome-extensions-projects/personal-link-manager/README.md

     ├── icon16.png
     ├── icon48.png
     └── icon128.png
-🔧 How to Install
+🔧 How to Install the Extension
 Download or clone this repository.

-Open Chrome and go to chrome://extensions/.
+Open Chrome and navigate to: chrome://extensions/

-Turn on Developer Mode (top right).
+Enable Developer Mode (top-right corner).

 Click Load Unpacked and select the personal-link-manager-pro folder.

-The extension icon will appear in your Chrome toolbar — click it and start managing your links!
+The extension icon will now appear in your Chrome toolbar — click it and start managing your personal links!

 🛠️ Tech Stack
 HTML

 CSS

-JavaScript (Vanilla)
+Vanilla JavaScript

 Chrome Extension API

 Local Storage

-📚 Future Improvements
+🌱 Future Improvements
-Add link categories (Social, Portfolio, Projects).
+🔹 Add link categories/tags (Social, Portfolio, Projects, etc.).

-Export/Import links as JSON.
+🔹 Enable Export/Import of links as JSON files.

-Cloud sync with Google account.
+🔹 Support for Google Account Sync (Cloud storage).

-User authentication (Optional Pro Version).
+🔹 Optional User Authentication for enhanced security.

-💻 Example Use Cases
+💡 Example Use Cases
-Save your GitHub, LinkedIn, Portfolio, Resume links.
+Save your GitHub, LinkedIn, Portfolio, and Resume links in one place.

-Quick access for job applications.
+Quick access to links while applying for jobs.

-Personal social media link storage.
+Store personal social media links for easy sharing.

-Copy links faster while working on projects or sharing with others.
+Copy frequently used links instantly while working on projects.

 📩 Connect with Me
 🔗 GitHub

 🔗 LinkedIn

-🌐 Portfolio: yourwebsite.com
+🌐 Portfolio

 📄 License
-This project is open-source and free to use under the MIT License.
+This project is open-source and available under the MIT License.